kontent-ai/gatsby-packages/CONTRIBUTING.md

 ### Feedback
 <img align="right" width="100" height="100" src="https://i.imgur.com/ZQfNzJJ.png">

 Your pull request will now go through extensive checks by the subject matter experts on our team.
 Please be patient.
-Update your pull request according to feedback until it is approved by one of the Kontent.ai maintainers.
+Update your pull request according to feedback until it is approved by one of Kontent.ai maintainers.
 After that, one of our team members may adjust the branch you merge into based on the expected release schedule.

 ## Code of Conduct